 - Payment gateways send/receive encrypted vendor-server information.
 Card data is dumped into a text or XML file due to improperly configured gateways.

-- Payment data stored on desktop, iCloud, Google Drive, etc. It is continuously synchronized with smartphones and tablets beyond the perceived corporate environment due to cloud synchronization technologies.
+- Payment data stored on desktop, iCloud, Google Drive, etc.

 - Email is probably the number one place where card data from several endpoints was discovered.